fGiordi/math_tutor_application/README.md

 ## Please Note:

-- If you are going to switch the variable from x to y or any other letter, ensure that its consistent on the RHS if you intend to use a variable on both sides as this is not factored into use case, however, I have an error check that will handle this and output to the user the relevant message if there is inconsistent variables sent through
+- If you are going to switch the variable from x to y or any other letter, ensure that its consistent on the RHS if you intend to use a variable on both sides as this is not factored into use case, however, I have an error check that will handle this and output to the user the relevant message if there is inconsistent variables sent through.
+- For UI, I am using very basic validation on the form, and expect the user to be aware of the equations and how to write these.
+- I am hanling most errors on the API side, so if there is any invalid input, there will be a toast to notify the user of this.

 ## Getting Started